 Katherine’s wide range of interests led her to craft her own major and be involved in many student-led experiences.

-Katherine is a Sophomore Honors Scholar who is double majoring in Civic Innovation and a self-crafted major of Child Studies.
+Katherine is a Junior Honors Scholar who is double majoring in Civic Innovation and a self-crafted major of Child Studies.
 She is passionate about education and the substantial impact it can have on the trajectory and quality of a child’s life, especially in developing countries.
 After college, she hopes to pursue this passion internationally by working with nonprofits that give students living in under-resourced countries access to quality education.
 On campus, Katherine is involved in many organizations including spiritual life groups, the Outdoor Program, the TEDxEHC team, and is the Honors Program Office Associate.
 Katherine is also currently working to design and implement an American Sign Language course at Emory, as well as co-leading an initiative to create gender-neutral housing for students on campus, in hopes of creating a more inclusive environment for everyone at Emory & Henry.

 We believe the best way to learn about our Honors Program is from our students.
 Therefore, we used this opportunity to ask Katherine some questions that you may have been wondering.

 Q: What is the Honors Program to you?

 A: The only way I can accurately describe the Honors Program at Emory & Henry would be that we’re a family.
 This seems super cheesy and cliche, but it’s what happens when you group together a diverse bunch of quirky (and personally, I think pretty awesome) individuals.
 We challenge and push each other to think more critically and develop new perspectives.
 We play Jenga to procrastinate writing papers and have ‘Goldfish fights’ in the lounge.
 We’re there for each other, and just as much as we want to see ourselves succeed, we want to see our peers/friends/‘family’ succeed even more.

 Q: What advice would you give to First Year Honors Scholars?